-September 6, 2010. ” I want you to know that the Staple Singers have been going for 60 years and we ain’t done yet” proclaimed Mavis Staples at the 20 year old Sausalito Art Festival in Marin County California.This year Mavis Staples was sharing the lineup at this wealthy Bay Area enclave with an eclectic group of 60’s, 70’s 80’s and 90’s pop icons including The Fixx, The Bangles, Pablo Cruise, The Tubes, Dave Mason, The Sons of Champlin and the Jefferson Starship – groups who have added younger singers, appeared with musicians for hire, and various appendages to play the hits and mine nostalgia for a few bucks
+September 6, 2010. ” I want you to know that the Staple Singers have been going for 60 years and we ain’t done yet” proclaimed Mavis Staples at the 20 year old Sausalito Art Festival in Marin County California.This year Mavis Staples was sharing the lineup at this wealthy Bay Area enclave with an eclectic group of 60’s, 70’s 80’s and 90’s pop icons including The Fixx, The Bangles, Pablo Cruise, The Tubes, Dave Mason, The Sons of Champlin and the Jefferson Starship – groups who have added younger singers, appeared with musicians for hire And Make a Personal Loan For Business, and various appendages to play the hits and mine nostalgia for a few bucks

 When I saw that Mavis Staples was appearing at the Festival, my first thought was that this is something I’ve got to see.
 The prior weekend I had flown to Portland to cover the Bob Dylan/John Mellancamp show and now I had the chance to see the rock and roll legend who had passed on marrying Bob Dylan at one point in her career.
 She recently responded to SF Chronicle reporter, Aiden Vaziri, “It was my fault that we didn’t get married.
 If we’d married and had children would we have our own Dylan-Staple singers?”